esyede/rakit/packages/docs/data/curl.md

 Curl::auth('username', 'password', CURLAUTH_DIGEST);
 ```

+> Credentials stay set until you clear them, so every later request carries
+> them — including one to a different host.
+Call `Curl::clear_auth()`, or
+> `Curl::reset()`, before talking to somewhere else.

 In the 3rd parameter, you can specify what authentication method you need.
 Here is a list of supported authentication methods: